arrestle/proto-example-log-api/README.md

 This repo demonstrates a simple, dependency-light approach for sharing a `.proto` file that combines OpenTelemetry and Ansible-specific fields across Python and Go.
 It generates language-specific structs for structured (JSON) logging using standard `protoc` tooling.

+## Why are we doing this?
+Why do you care?

+While immediately relevant for structured logging, .proto will be even more impactful when backend correlation across services and Grafana-based visualization are in place.
+B By adopting Protobuf now, we will have a headstart towards tracing later, and eliminate the need to rework structured (JSON) logging later to accomodate otlp.

-**Note:** This is a proof of concept.
-Logs are emitted as JSON (not binary OTLP), and no additional Python libraries are required.
+**Note:** This is a minimal proof of concept.
+Logs are serialized as JSON rather than binary OTLP, and utilize only standard Python libraries.

 ## Proof of Concept Scope

-- Uses native `protoc` with no extra dependencies
+* Utilizes native protoc tooling without introducing extra dependencies, ensuring easy adoption across projects.

-- Generates Go and Python structs from a shared schema
+* Automatic generation of Go and Python structs from a shared Protobuf schema to promote consistency and maintainability.

-- Emits JSON logs for simplicity and inspection
+* Emits structured JSON logs for immediate usability, with a clear migration path toward binary OTLP formats.

-- Aligns with OpenTelemetry, extensible for Ansible use cases
+* Establishes alignment with OpenTelemetry standards, creating a foundation for future Ansible-specific extensions and end-to-end distributed tracing.

 ## Examples

 - [`example/go/main.go`](example/go/main.go): Minimal Go program using the generated struct
+- [`example/go_otlp/main.go`](example/go_otlp/main.go): OTLP Compliant Logging with embedded ansible-specific attributes.
 - [`example/py/main.py`](example/py/main.py): Minimal Python program using the generated class
+- [`example/py_google/main.py`](example/py_google/main.py): Same as above with Google MessageToDict library

 ## Getting Started / Makefile overview